How to Protect Against Ransomware

 1. Back up your data

 The single biggest thing that will defeat ransomware is having a regularly updated backup.
 If you are attacked with ransomware you may lose that document you started earlier this morning, but if you can restore your system to an earlier snapshot or clean up your machine and restore your other lost documents from backup, you can rest easy.
 Remember that Cryptolocker will also encrypt files on drives that are mapped.
 This includes any external drives such as a USB thumb drive, as well as any network or cloud file stores that you have connected to the computer and assigned a drive letter.
 So, what you need is a regular backup regimen, to an external drive or backup service, one that is not assigned a drive letter or is disconnected when it is not doing backup.
-It is best have 2-4 backups in store, each one a different snapshot, just in case Cryptolocker is present on the most recent backup.
-There are tools like 7zip command line to help in the task of compressing backup archives into single that are easier to manage and you may want to consider using tools like this to save space on your backup drives and make it easier to distinguish between backups.
+It is best to have 2-4 backups in-store, each one a different snapshot, just in case Cryptolocker is present on the most recent backup.
+There are tools like 7zip command line to help in the task of compressing backup archives into single ones that are easier to manage and you may want to consider using tools like this to save space on your backup drives and make it easier to distinguish between backups.

-The next three tips are meant to deal with how Cryptolocker has been behaving – this may not be the case forever, but these tips can help increase your overall security in small ways that help prevent against a number of different common malware techniques.
+The next three tips are meant to deal with how Cryptolocker has been behaving – this may not be the case forever, but these tips can help increase your overall security in small ways that help prevent a number of different common malware techniques.

 2. Show hidden file-extensions

-One way that Cryptolocker frequently arrives is in a file that is named with the extension “.PDF.EXE”, counting on Window’s default behavior of hiding known file-extensions.
-If you re-enable the ability to see the full file-extension, it can be easier to spot suspicious files.
+One way that Cryptolocker frequently arrives is in a file that is named with the extension “.PDF.EXE”, counting on Window’s default behavior of hiding known file extensions.
+If you re-enable the ability to see the full file extension, it can be easier to spot suspicious files.

 3. Filter EXEs in email